United front (China)

 The united front is a political strategy of the Chinese Communist Party (CCP) involving networks of groups and key individuals that are influenced or controlled by the CCP and used to advance its interests.
-It has historically been a popular front that has included eight legally-permitted political parties and people's organizations which have nominal representation in the National People's Congress and the Chinese People's Political Consultative Conference (CPPCC).
+It has historically been a popular front that has included eight legally permitted political parties and people's organizations which have nominal representation in the National People's Congress and the Chinese People's Political Consultative Conference (CPPCC).
 Under CCP general secretary Xi Jinping, the united front and its targets of influence have expanded in size and scope.

 United front organizations are managed primarily by the United Front Work Department (UFWD), but the united front strategy is not limited solely to the UFWD.
+All CCP cadres are required to engage in "united front work".
 CPPCC is considered to be the highest-ranking united front organization, being central to the system.
 Outside of China, the strategy involves numerous front organizations, which tend to obfuscate or downplay any association with the CCP.

 History

-The CCP organized the "National Revolution United Front" (国民革命统一战线 (國民革命統一戰綫, Guómín gémìng tǒngyī zhànxiàn)) with the Kuomintang during the Northern Expedition of 1926–1928 and then the "Workers' and Peasants' Democratic United Front" (工农民主统一战线 (工農民主統一戰綫, Gōngnóng mínzhǔ tǒngyī zhànxiàn)) in the Chinese Soviet Republic era of 1931–1937.
+The CCP organized the "National Revolution United Front" (国民革命统一战线 (國民革命統一戰綫, Guómín gémìng tǒngyī zhànxiàn)) with the Kuomintang (KMT) during the Northern Expedition of 1926–1928 and then the "Workers' and Peasants' Democratic United Front" (工农民主统一战线 (工農民主統一戰綫, Gōngnóng mínzhǔ tǒngyī zhànxiàn)) in the Chinese Soviet Republic era of 1931–1937.
 Mao Zedong originally promoted the "Anti-Japanese National United Front" (抗日民族统一战线 (抗日民族統一戰綫, Kàngrì mínzú tǒngyī zhànxiàn)).

+In late 1935, the Communist International (Comintern) instructed the CCP to establish the broadest possible anti-fascist united front.
+At a meeting in December 1935, the CCP Politburo resolved to reach understanding, seek compromise, and establish relations with all nations, parties, and individuals who opposed imperial Japan.

-The united front "assumed its current form" in 1946, three years before the CCP defeated the authoritarian governing party Kuomintang's Nationalist government of Chiang Kai-shek.
-Mao credited the united front as one of his "Three Magic Weapons" against the Kuomintang—alongside the Leninist Chinese Communist Party and the Red Army—and credited the Front with playing a part in the Chinese Communist Revolution.
+The united front "assumed its current form" in 1946, three years before the CCP defeated the KMT's Nationalist government of Chiang Kai-shek.
+Mao credited the united front as one of his "Three Magic Weapons" against the KMT—alongside the Leninist Chinese Communist Party and the Red Army—and credited the Front with playing a part in the Chinese Communist Revolution.

+During Xi Jinping's second term, the State Administration for Religious Affairs, State Ethnic Affairs Commission, and Overseas Chinese Affairs Office were reorganized under the UFWD as part of Xi's consolidation of many state powers under the CCP.

 Organs

-The two organs historically affiliated with united Front are the United Front Work Department and the Chinese People's Political Consultative Conference (CPPCC).
+The two organs historically affiliated with the united front are the United Front Work Department and the Chinese People's Political Consultative Conference (CPPCC).
 According to Yi-Zheng Lian, the organs "are often poorly understood outside China because there are no equivalents for them in the West".
 Inside China, leaders of formal united front organizations are selected by the CCP, or are themselves CCP members.
 In practice, united front member parties and allied people's organizations are subservient to the CCP, and must accept the CCP's "leading role" as a condition of their continued existence.